 ClassMate® Medium Backpack is designed & tested to carry everything your kid needs for class and more.
-Additional features not listed above include: no-tip design; water-repellent finish; plus an ergonomic design with padded shoulder straps & back panels for comfort.
+Additional features not listed below include: no-tip design; water-repellent finish; plus an ergonomic design with padded shoulder straps & back panels for comfort.
 600-denier polyester body with 1200-denier base.
 Spot clean.
 Imported.
 18"Hx12 1/2"Wx6 1/2"D. 1670 cu. in.

 Average Customer Rating: